Peter Lindseth

-Peter Lindseth is Olimpiad S. Ioffe Professor of International and Comparative Law, at University of Connecticut.
+Peter Lindseth is Olimpiad S. Ioffe Professor of International and Comparative Law at the University of Connecticut.

 He is the recipient of the 2012 Daimler Berlin Prize and is a Fellow at the American Academy in Berlin.

 Life

 He graduated from Cornell University with a B.A. and J.D., and from Columbia University with a Ph.D.

 He was a visiting professor at Princeton University, and Yale University.